SourLemonJuice/SourLemonJuice-blog/posts2/2025/_posts/2025-08-04-linux-x86-bootloader-and-tpm2.md

 > By the way, the `.efi` file is actually a PE format executable, just like Windows(because Microsoft is the leader of UEFI).

+However, not only ukify can generate UKI.
+Like dracut can also do it, I used it for a long time in the past too, but more complex then ukify.

 ## systemd-boot

 *[systemd-boot](https://wiki.archlinux.org/title/Systemd-boot)* is a UEFI boot manager, it's mainly used to chain-loading other efi files.\